biosails/pheniqs/docs/2.0/illumina_python_api.md

 {: .example}

 ## IO manipulation
-If you require the input to be split into files by either library of segment you can use `pheniqs-io-api.py` to adjust the necessary instructions in your configuration.
+If you require the output to be split into files by either library of segment you can use `pheniqs-io-api.py` to adjust the necessary instructions in your configuration.
 Splitting by segment means every read segment is written to a separate file, rather than interleaved into the same file.
 Splitting by library means reads classified to different libraries are written to different files.

 >```shell
 pheniqs-io-api.py \